Fibrinogen blood testSerum fibrinogen; Plasma fibrinogen; Factor I; Hypofibrinogenemia test

-Gailani D, Neff AT.
-Rare coagulation factor deficiencies.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Schmaier AH.
+Laboratory evaluation of hemostatic and thrombotic disorders.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 139.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 131.

-Review Date: 3/3/2013
+Review Date: 1/27/2015

-Reviewed By: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Reviewed By: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.